 Magnesium is a very important mineral; it is vital to a variety of bodily functions, and consuming it regularly is essential for good health.
-What are some of the health benefits of magnesium, where do you find it, and how much is too much?
+What are some of the health benefits of magnesium, what are the pros and cons of magnesium supplements, where do you find it in food, and how much is too much?

 Where is magnesium found?